edisonlee0212/EvoEngine-Archived/README.md

  - Native high-level rendering API support (Please visit Graphics for further details)
  - Exportable as a static library (For my research purposes, I'm using the EvoEngine as the underlying rendering framework for my other research projects.
 Those are private.)
  - Input/Event System
- - Physics
-    - Integrated PhysX for 3D physics (Incomplete and in development)
-       - RigidBody with colliders
-       - Joints
  - Documentation
        - https://codedocs.xyz/edisonlee0212/EvoEngine/
 ## Upcoming features